garywill/autoReferer/README.md

 # Auto Referer

-Firefox addon.
-Control referer to protect privacy and not break web.
+Control HTTP referer to protect privacy and not break web.
+Browser addon.

 **Notice**: Due to browser bug on javascript `document.referrer` on Firefox 69+ ([1601496](https://bugzilla.mozilla.org/show_bug.cgi?id=1601496), [1601743](https://bugzilla.mozilla.org/show_bug.cgi?id=1601743)), using a regular referer controlling addon you can get 70% of expected protection until Mozilla fixes that bug.